-A while ago, I created this cool section scroll in Tailwind.
-However, as a user, I would almost expect the sections to snap while I'm close to them.
+I created this cool section scroll in Tailwind.
+However, I would almost expect the sections to snap while I'm close to them as a user.

 So today, I'll show you how to make the sections snap!